East vs. West – A Hearts of Iron Game

-East vs. West – A Hearts of Iron Game is a cancelled grand strategy wargame that was to be set during the Cold War era between 1946 and 1991.
+East vs. West – A Hearts of Iron Game is a cancelled grand strategy wargame set during the Cold War era between 1946 and 1991.

 Gameplay

-East vs. West was not an expansion for Hearts of Iron III, but rather intended as a standalone game.
+East vs. West was not an expansion for Hearts of Iron III, but a standalone game.
 Like many of its predecessors in the Hearts of Iron series, East vs. West would have allowed the player to take control of and manage a country, including its political, diplomatic, espionage, economic, military, and technological aspects.

-In contrast to previous installments in the Hearts of Iron series, the game was to be set in the Cold War era, and not focus mainly on large-scale warfare.
-The use of nuclear weapons in game would have been possible, but it was to be limited by a nation's state of emergency.
+The game was to be set in the Cold War era, and wouldn't mainly focus on large-scale warfare.
+The use of nuclear weapons in game would have been possible, but it would've been limited by a nation's state of emergency.

 Features

-The main focus of the game was the diplomatic, political, economic, military and espionage aspects of countries during the Cold War period and the decisions the player made in regards to them.
+The main focus of the game was the diplomatic, political, economic, military, and espionage aspects of countries during the Cold War period and the decisions the player made regarding them.